Title: Old sign for State Hotel, Seattle, Washington; Creator(s): Highsmith, Carol M., 1946-, photographer

 • Amount Requested: Specify the amount of money being requested as well as the total amount to complete the project.
 If the total is greater than the award amount offered by SAH MDR, indicate how the remainder will be raised, so that the completion of the project is assured.

-2. Current CV, highlighting relevant education and experience
+2. Current CV (maximum one page): highlighting relevant education and experience

 WENDELL LOVETT FUND